mpicbg-scicomp/tissue_miner/README.md

 How to get started?
 ================
 Install the [docker engine](https://docs.docker.com/) on your system.
 And start it (a shell window pops up).
 Docker can run the TissueMiner automated workflow on your system (MacOSX, Linux, Windows) without any OS setup.
 To do so, you once need to download the TissuerMiner [docker image](https://registry.hub.docker.com/u/brandl/tissue_miner/) that we preconfigured.
-Just do
+Just use the opened shell window (Unix-shell interpreter) and do

+     ## DEMO:
      ## Step 1: download some example data for the demo
      curl https://cloud.mpi-cbg.de/index.php/s/EspCWSQn3k6NKLA/download  | tar -zxvf -